teamookla/ookla-open-data/tutorials/aggregate_by_county.md

 ## Download data

-First, download the data to a local directory
+First, download the data to a local directory using the link from s3.

-*Need to edit this with the public data*

 ``` r
 # temp files